 The dollar rose after comments from Fed Vice Chairman Stanley Fischer prompted bets on an interest rate hike.

-This comes ahead of a week of data likely to feed the debate on the chances of a rise in U.S. interest rates this year.
+The dollar was weighed down by investors' lack of belief in the chances of a rise in U.S. interest rates this year.

 The dollar fell to a seven-week low against a basket of major currencies on Thursday.

 After the release of the minutes, the U.S. dollar hit a session low against the yen while the euro touched a session high against the dollar.